 Support UNICEF's lifesaving work by making a donation to provide Syrian children with the help they need now.

-2. Join or Start a Fundraiser to Aid Syrian Children
+2. Start a Fundraiser to Aid Syrian Children

 3. Share Your Concern

 You can be the spark others need to get involved.
 The friends and colleagues you reach can exponentially increase your impact by spreading our message to their own social networks.